 As a free tool, you can download your CV as a PDF without paying, but there’s no DOCX option, meaning you can’t edit your CV without logging back onto their platform.

 This viewpoint makes it easy to see how your CV is turning out.
-But it’d be cooler if CV Library had more CV templates so you could switch between them while you’re making your CV to see how different CV designs could make your information stand out.
+But it’d be cooler if CV Library had more CV templates so you could switch between them while making your CV to see how different designs could make your information stand out.

 Here’s CV Library’s interface and their template: